echronos/echronos/pm/reviews/arm_mpu_support/akroh.0.md

     - The rest of the changes in the files you describe are also victims of the above.
 If this isn't satisfactory, let me know and I will split this into another task.]

+[sebastian.holzapfel: after further discussion it was agreed that these changes should be moved.
+The changes have been reverted and now exist in the 'acamar_documentation' branch]

 Location: components/mpu-armv7m/docs.md:26
 Comment 2: Rework
 "Tasks may only read/write to their own stack."